samkrishna/seductionbook/essays/star-trek-v-america.md

 So it's **EASY** to make up that there are TWO AMERICAS: one for the rich white male that should have power forever and one for the rest of us pets.
 However, that's just not true.
 It's ONE house, with rules and assumptions for the owners (the oligarchs) and rules for the pets (the non-oligarchs).
 And just to be clear: an American oligarch is someone who is a white male who has a net worth of $100M or higher.

 I have no doubt this division can feel ARBITRARY to the reader, and that's the point.
 It IS arbitrary, based on the assumptions of 1787 and WHO the Framers said ACTUALLY mattered.
 Again, read the James Madison quote at the beginning of this essay.
 There's a LOT MORE to this which will be covered in other essays, but in essence, what the oligarchs were trying to do was create a set of operational and narrative constructs to shut down any challenge to their power then, now, or in the future.
 They REALLY thought (and James Madison basically said so) that they should have power and property FOREVER and the government's first job is to guarantee the stability of that economic and political power, no matter how much the country changes.

+## Star Trek, from the Future of 1787

 To the oligarchs, the ideas that are expressed and encapsulated in the Star Trek multiverse would be crazy-making and anathema because it would FORCE THEM to have to compete for political and sexual power, as well as be challenged by the idea that economic power games like capitalism were more ethereal.
 Let's go through the list of ideas expressed in Star Trek that would make a dude like James Madison crazy: